MaxEtMoritz/WaymarkingTweaks/README.md

 - "My Location" button that inserts your current location in the Waymark / Scavenger hunt search field

+- Markdown support for text fields with `HTML Enabled` option

 - Menu as expandable top bar

 - Sidebar collapsed to the right